 In 2019, Beverly and Johnny won the James Beard award for Best Chef: Great Lakes.
 They also opened their second restaurant — Wherewithall, an all-day spot serving breakfast pastries, lunch, and a prix fixe dinner just a few doors down from Parachute.

 The multi-award winning restauranteur is a man of many talents.
 His accolades include James Beard nods for Outstanding Chef, 2013 and Best Chef of the Midwest, 2004, plus numerous recognitions from Food & Wine Magazine, Conde Nast Traveler, Michelin Guide, and more.

 He’s a master of tacos, all things pork, and smokehouse meats — one trip to Big Star, The Publican, and Publican Quality Meats will make that clear .
-He and his teams excel also at modern Midwestern cuisine (Blackbird), rustic Mediterranean (avec), and Italian-inspired seafood (Nico Osteria).
+He and his teams excel also at modern Midwestern cuisine (now-closed Blackbird), rustic Mediterranean (avec), and Italian-inspired seafood (Nico Osteria).
 Hard-working and humble, he’s a Chicagoan through and through and has earned his spot as one of America’s most influential working chefs.

 This Texas transplant moved to Chicago in 2005 to work under the legendary Tony Mantuano at Spiaggia.
 She quickly rose through the ranks to Chef di Cucina, and has been making her mark on the local culinary community ever since.
 Nationally, she’s known for being a fan favorite as a finalist on Top Chef: Season 9.